-1 Introduction
+1. Introduction

-In the literature, extensive research on queueing systems has been done to estimate the system parameters based on the queueing observations (Clarke, 1957; Ross et al., 2007; Chowdhury and Mukherjee, 2013).
+In the literature, extensive research on queueing systems has been done to estimate the system parameters based on the queueing observations (Chowdhury & Mukherjee, 2013; Clarke, 1957; Ross, Taimre, & Pollett, 2007).
 In the recent years, statistical monitoring the parameters of queueing systems, such as the utilization, the service rate and the arrival rate, has increasingly attracted attention of researchers.
-Undoubtedly, such detection methods can be further used to assist root-cause identification and decision making for serviceoperation improvement.
-There are, however, several challenges to develop the statistical process control (SPC) methods in the queueing systems (Chen et al., 2011; Chen and Zhou, 2014).
-1) The observations collected from queueing systems are only partially available in many situations (Pickands and Stine, 1997).
-2) The observations from queueing systems are often auto-correlated (Reynolds, 1968; Hendricks and McClain, 1993).
-Regrettably, ignoring the date autocorrelation may influence the monitoring performance effectively (Tsung et al., 2006).
-3) The distribution of the observations from queueing systems is often highly skewed (Shore, 2006).
+Undoubtedly, such detection methods can be further used to assist root cause identification and decision-making for service-operation improvement.
+There are, however, several challenges to develop the statistical process control (SPC) methods in the queueing systems (Chen, Yuan, & Zhou, 2011; Chen & Zhou, 2014).
+(1) The observations collected from queueing systems are only partially available in many situations (Pickands & Stine, 1997).
+(2) The observations from queueing systems are often autocorrelated (Hendricks & McClain, 1993; Reynolds, 1968).
+Regrettably, ignoring the date autocorrelation may influence the monitoring performance effectively (Tsung, Zhao, Xiang, & Jiang, 2006).
+(3) The distribution of the observations from queueing systems is often highly skewed (Shore, 2006).

 The relevant research on this topic can be generally divided into two groups, depending on whether the data autocorrelation is considered.
-In the first group that ignored the autocorrelation, various control charts have been developed, focusing on the partial sampling scheme (e.g., Bhat and Rao, 1972; Bhat, 1987; Shore, 2006).
-The partial sampling scheme here implies that we can only observe the queue length $Q_n$ after departure epoch, while the complete sampling scheme implies that we should observe both queue length and system times at arrival and departure epochs.
+In the first group that ignored the autocorrelation, various control charts have been developed, focusing on the partial sampling scheme (e.g. Bhat, 1987; Bhat & Rao, 1972; Shore, 2006).
+The partial sampling scheme here implies that we can only observe the queue length Q_n after departure epoch, while the complete sampling scheme implies that we should observe both queue length and system times at arrival and departure epochs.
 Compared with the complete sampling scheme, the partial sampling scheme is easy and/or inexpensive.
-Chen et al. (2011) proposed an analytical method based on Markov Chain model to evaluate the efficacy of the WZ chart (Bhat and Rao, 1972) and the nL chart (Shore, 2006).
+Chen et al. (2011) proposed an analytical method based on Markov Chain model to evaluate the efficacy of the WZ chart (Bhat & Rao, 1972) and the nL chart (Shore, 2006).
 In the second group that considered the autocorrelation, Chen and Zhou (2014) proposed the cumulative sum (CUSUM) scheme to monitor typical queueing systems, in particular the M/M/1 queueing system, for partial sampling scheme and the complete sampling scheme, respectively.
 Noting that the performance of the CUSUM chart might deteriorate if the real out-of-control (OC) parameters were far from the designated region, Chen and Zhou (2014) suggested using the multiple CUSUM charts with different design parameters or the generalized likelihood ratio (GLR) chart.
 Nevertheless, the GLR chart cannot be updated recursively and has to be computed by maximizing the likelihood ratio with respect to all possible change locations, which may lead to significant increasing of computational load.

-Note that all of the afore-mentioned research ignored the fact that recent data may carry more up-to-date information.
-Many researchers have shown that giving higher weights to recent data can lead to better monitoring performance, which makes the exponentially weighted moving average (EWMA) charts (e.g., Robert, 1959; Lucas and Saccucci, 1990; Zou and Tsung, 2010; Su et al., 2011; Zi et al., 2013) be widely applied.
-In general, for EWMA-type control charts, a small value of smoothing parameter leads to better detection of small shifts (e.g., Lucas and Saccucci, 1990; Zhou et al., 2012).
+Note that all of the aforementioned research ignored the fact that recent data may carry more up-to-date information.
+Many researchers have shown that giving higher weights to recent data can lead to better monitoring performance, which makes the exponentially weighted moving average (EWMA) charts (e.g. Lucas & Saccucci, 1990; Robert, 1959; Su, Shu, & Tsui, 2011; Zi, Zou, Zhou, & Wang, 2013; Zou and Tsung, 2010) be widely applied.
+In general, for EWMA-type control charts, a small value of smoothing parameter leads to better detection of small shifts (e.g. Lucas & Saccucci, 1990; Zhou, Zou, Wang, & Jiang, 2012).
 Moreover, there is no clear winner between the CUSUM chart and the EWMA chart.
-For example, Han et al. (2010) compared the performance of the CUSUM and EWMA charts when the observations follow the Poisson distribution and the results showed that the CUSUM charts were superior in dealing with a large shift with a later change in time while the EWMA charts outperformed the CUSUM charts in situations with a small shift and an early change in time.
+For example, Han, Tsui, Ariyajunya, and Kim (2010) compared the performance of the CUSUM and EWMA charts when the observations follow the Poisson distribution and the results showed that the CUSUM charts were superior in dealing with a large shift with a later change in time while the EWMA charts outperformed the CUSUM charts in situations with a small shift and an early change in time.